gordonwatts/ROOTPackageBuilders/README.md

 In each case, intellisense should pick up the proper version of ROOT after the first build, and after a rescan of the solution (see Project menu).
 Easiest way to check is right-click on a ROOT include file, open it, and then mouse over the open file tab to check the path.

+In cases 1, 2, and 3 there should be a .bat file that contains the proper definition of the ROOTSYS variable and modification to PATH.
+If 10 projects are built at once, they should not fail because of multiple writes to that file.